-In April 2017, the Board implemented the LTIP for directors, officers, employees, and consultants, which was thereafter ratified by Shareholders on May 31, 2017.
-The LTIP was last amended and approved by Shareholders on January 5, 2022.
+In April 26, 2017, the Board implemented the LTIP for directors, officers, employees, and consultants, which was thereafter ratified by Shareholders on May 31, 2017, with certain subsequent amendments.
+The LTIP was last amended and approved by Shareholders on January 24, 2024.
 The LTIP consists of DSUs, RSUs, PSUs, and Options which provide the Board with additional long-term incentive mechanisms to align the interests of the directors, officers, employees or consultants of the Company with shareholder interests.
 The LTIP also provides for, among other things, an accelerated vesting of awards in the event of a change in control, thereby aligning the Company's practices with current corporate governance best practices respecting a change in control.

-As at December 31, 2022, under the LTIP, the maximum number of common shares of the Company ("Calibre shares") that may be reserved and set aside for issuance upon the exercise of awards, along with any other security-based compensation arrangement of Calibre is 60,000,000.
-As at April 26, 2023, there are 37,625,237 Calibre shares reserved for issuance under the LTIP to satisfy 32,691,784 Options, 100,000 PSUs, and 4,833,455 RSUs, excluding units that may be satisfied in cash only, currently outstanding (being 8.3% of the issued and outstanding Calibre shares), leaving 10,095,323 Calibre shares available to be issued under the LTIP (being 2.2% of the issued and outstanding Calibre shares).
+As at December 31, 2023, under the LTIP, the maximum number of common shares of the Company ("Calibre shares") that may be reserved and set aside for issuance upon the exercise of awards, along with any other security-based compensation arrangement of Calibre is 60,000,000.
+During the January 24, 2024 Special Meeting, Shareholders of the Company approved increasing the maximum number of common shares that may be reserved by 15,000,000 from 60,000,000 to 75,000,000.

+As at April 22, 2024, there are 40,175,603 Calibre shares reserved for issuance under the LTIP to satisfy 30,399,436 Options, 1,075,000 PSUs, and 8,701,167 RSUs, excluding units that may be satisfied in cash only, currently outstanding (being 5% of the issued and outstanding Calibre shares), leaving 17,212,673 Calibre shares available to be issued under the LTIP (being 2% of the issued and outstanding Calibre shares).